carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 ### Example

-Here is a sample github action which get triggered when new tag is created on the repo.
-It authenticate with GCP, get the GKE credentials, install carvel tools on the GKE cluster and deploy a simple app using kapp.
+Here is a sample Github action which gets triggered when a new tag is created on the repo.
+It authenticates with GCP, gets the GKE credentials, install carvel tools on the GKE cluster and deploy a simple app using kapp.

 ```yaml
 name: OIDC auth GCP